smartyhall/meshbbs/README.md

 Perfect for emergency communications, remote areas, outdoor adventures, and building resilient community networks.

 ## � Release notes

+- 1.0.35 (2025-09-30): Reliability and maintenance improvements:
+   - DM replies for public commands now use the incoming event channel with fallback to the configured primary channel, avoiding NoChannel routing errors.
+   - Startup now logs the configured primary Meshtastic channel at INFO level for easier diagnostics.
+   - Node cache maintenance: hourly cleanup of entries not seen in > 90 days; last_seen updates persisted when new node info is observed.
+Atomic save and resilient load already in place.

 - 1.0.32 (2025-09-29): Replace Fortune database with ~400 user‑provided fortunes (haiku, limericks, proverbs, jokes).
 Kept all entries mesh‑safe (<=200 chars) and updated tests to be count‑agnostic.
 Synced docs to describe the updated Fortune module.
 - 1.0.31 (2025-09-29): Robust persistence hardening: atomic write-then-rename with fsync for JSON data (users, runtime topics, NodeCache), plus read-side resilience that trims accidental leading NULs.
 Refactored sysop seeding to use centralized atomic storage helper; made NodeCache save/load fully atomic and resilient.